Computer Science

 CS4999Directed Studies in Computer Science4 ch

-Students may pursue directed studies in specific areas and topics related to Computer Science.
-The content and process of each directed study will be through negotiation between a student and the supervising faculty member(s).
+Pursue directed studies in specific areas and topics related to Computer Science.
+The content and process of the directed study is tailored to the student’s study path in collaboration with supervising faculty member(s).

 Prerequisites: Normally, Faculty approval and at least 90 ch.